expo/expo/guides/Expo Documentation Writing Style Guide.md

 For an in-detail reference on Bytes and Bits, read the [Writing API documentation](#writing-api-documentation).

+### Referencing Android, iOS and Web

+In most cases, to refer to multiple platforms (Android, iOS and Web) in one sentence or order sections on a particular page, follow the pattern: **"Android, iOS, and Web"**.

 ## Punctuation

 ### Use double quotes in prose